thanabgithub/webapp_simp-instagram-clone/README.md

 DEMO: Inspired by Instagram.
 By Thana B. and Punyapat

 Hey everyone, I have just finished only the backbone backend part of the project.

+To summarize the my outcome, let me share api docs as the following

+thana.team/docs

 But the complete version is coming soon.

 Here are what I have in mind.